threefoldfoundation/info_sdk/src/6_develop/internals/internals.md

 This is a section for jumpscale experts its under heavy construction and will have information how to work with Jumpscale in more detail.

-Jumpscale is the framework used inside the TFGrid SDK.
+Jumpscale is the framework used inside the TF Grid SDK.

 - [3Bot server](3bot_server.md)
 - [Actors](actors.md)